Causes of the First Intifada: Generational change

 The role of Palestinian youth in sparking the Intifada has been widely remarked upon.
 According to Aden Tedla of the Global Nonviolent Action Database, "in 1988, 59 percent of Gaza's population was under the age of nineteen, and many of these youths had only known life under the Israeli occupation.
 These frustrated youths wanted to resist Israeli dominance, and many of them felt that older generations had become too accustomed to the occupation."
 Avraham Sela of The Harry S. Truman Research Institute for the Advancement of Peace has stated that "the fomenters of the intifada represented a generation that grew up in the shadow of the Israeli occupation, with all its internal contradictions: between an “enlightened occupation” and threatening Jewish settlement."

-According to Nadia Naser-Najjab of the University of Exeter and Ghassan Khatib of Birzeit University, in the 1980s, an "emerging generation actively sought to develop new techniques and strategies of resistance through which the occupation could be directly challenged.
+According to Naser-Najjab and Khatib, in the 1980s, an "emerging generation actively sought to develop new techniques and strategies of resistance through which the occupation could be directly challenged.
 This caused elements within the PLO to express concern that its revolutionary preeminence was being indirectly challenged."
 The New York Times quoted Palestinian writer Jamil Hammad in late December 1987 as saying that "My sons are very different from my generation.
 They did not witness the Arab defeat of 1967, so they don't have any inferiority complexes.
 But most important, my sons believe that they can, by their actions, change the world.
 They are full of confidence.
 They are not smashed and frustrated like my generation."
-According to Don Peretz of Binghamton University, "by the end of 1987 frustration among Palestinian youth could not be controlled, even by the cooler heads among the older generation, the traditional "notables" or the occupation forces with their threats of increasing use of force."
+According to Peretz, "by the end of 1987 frustration among Palestinian youth could not be controlled, even by the cooler heads among the older generation, the traditional "notables" or the occupation forces with their threats of increasing use of force."